fbpx

 Black Rhino: This two-horned species’ forehead protuberances are thought to have magical and medicinal properties in countries like China, Taiwan, and Singapore, resulting in aggressive poaching that has brought them to near-extinction.
 These solitary mammals reproduce every two and a half to five years, and have a single calf which remains with its mother until it’s three.

-Where to Spot It: Black Rhino have recently been reintroduced at Wilderness Safaris’ Mombo Camp, the number one property on Travel + Leisure’s 2013 World’s Best List, and a guest favorite on Boundless Journeys’ Custom Safaris to Botswana’s Okavango Delta.
+Where to Spot It: Black Rhino have recently been reintroduced at Wilderness Safaris’ Mombo Camp, the number one property on Travel + Leisure’s 2013 World’s Best List, and a guest favorite on our Botswana safari in the Okavango Delta.

 Snow Leopard: It’s estimated there are between 3,500 and 7,000 snow leopards left in the wild, but their elusive nature and the harsh, high-altitude ecosystem they inhabit makes the actual number difficult to determine.
 These Himalayan cats are active at dawn and dusk, when they hunt for Blue sheep and Ibex, a species of wild goat.

-Where to Spot It: Days 5 through 8 of Boundless Journeys’ Chomolhari Trek in Bhutan, while the group makes its way through Jigme Dorji National Park in the country’s northwest.
+Where to Spot It: Days 5 through 8 of our Bhutan hiking tour, while the group makes its way through Jigme Dorji National Park in the country’s northwest.

 Bwindi Mountain Gorillas have been gradually habituated to accept travelers in their midst.